 The studio is located in a traditional shop in the picturesque slate quarrying village of Corris which is nestled amidst the awesome scenery of Snowdonia National Park.
 Since its conversion, the building now houses studios used by Veronica Calarco, Maelor’s founder and three studio/bedrooms for visiting artists and writers and a space for the volunteer coordinator.
 The large, attic studio, with its double bed, sitting area and wood fire stove, is particularly suitable for those seeking a little more space and atmosphere or for two artists.

 Every artist receives a studio and bedroom.
 The Attic studio is very large with a separate large bedroom which has a double bed.
 There is a heater in the bedroom and a wood fire in the studio with a little sitting area, which has a sofa and armchair.
 There are three tables and two chairs for working on.
 Studio Pedwar is a medium size studio with a small bedroom with a single bed and an armchair.
 The studio has two tables and two chairs.
 Studio Chwech is a small to medium size studio again with two tables and chairs.
-The bedroom is separate (there is a door to enter then a door for each room) with a single bed and arm chair.
+The bedroom is separate (there is a door to enter then a door for each room) with a double bed and arm chair.
 The kitchen, dining room and bathroom facilities are communal.

 Originally a quarry mining town, Corris is surrounded by forested hills, old slate workings and ruined quarry buildings.
 The many well-marked walks and bike trails in the surrounding area make Maelor a place of tranquility and inspiration.
 The village boasts a pub, a small cafe/shop, and a volunteer cafe, and is inhabited by people from an eclectic mix of backgrounds and lifestyles.
 It really should be called the friendliest village in Wales.